CrescentKohana/Zeniire/docs/CONTRIBUTING.md

 - Run `server` (`server.exe` on Windows) and client `client` (`client.exe` on Windows)

 #### Docker
-- Modify docker-compose.yml to your needs
+- Copy `docs/docker-compose.yml` to the root of the project `./` and modify it to your needs
 - Run `docker-compose up`

 ### 💾 Database migrations